syzzzhou/CSCI-596-Project-parallel-computation-of-SVD/README.md

 ### Core of Jacobi Method

-The method transforms the symmetric matrix A into a diagonal matrix A', whose diagonal entries are the eigenvalues of A A^T , using a sequence of rotations.
+The method transforms the symmetric matrix M into a diagonal matrix M', whose diagonal entries are the eigenvalues of M M^T , using a sequence of rotations.

 The rotation matrix G(i, j, θ) is defined as: